 In short, be aware that the internet does not contain everything one can find on a computer and that there might be more than one for all intents and purposes.

 2. You Will Always Get Your Advertised Download and Upload Speeds

-As much as you might like to know that all your downloads will be lightning-fast because you pay for the good internet, not everything will be the same.
-You might have noticed this yourself already, but there might be times of the day where things seem slower, perhaps peak times when everyone is using the internet.
+As much as you might like to know that all your downloads will be lightning-fast because you pay for good internet, not everything will be the same.
+You might have noticed this yourself already, but there might be times of the day when things seem slower, perhaps peak times when everyone is using the internet.

 Generally, when you see an offer that lists the download speeds, that is the maximum download speed you can expect or what the ISP will limit you to.
 This is especially the case with cable or DSL internet providers, which have more limited bandwidth.
 The actual speeds will fluctuate, and you may not get everything you want or the level of consistency you'd like.

 Each ISP has a different variation between the advertised speed and the actual speed.
 Your location and other factors also matter.
 However, you will want to look for a speed of at least 80 percent of the maximum.
 Anything less, and you should consider talking to your service provider or even switching providers if they do not address the issue.
 While there must be some leeway, you should get what you are paying for.
 When measuring, be sure to use a speed test and not just try to guess it yourself based on file downloads.
 There might be other factors at work.